spray/spray/docs/documentation/spray-client/index.rst

 decompressed and its entity unmarshalled.

-When you ``import spray.client.pipelining._`` you not only get easy access to ``sendReceive`` but also all elements of the :ref:`spray-httpx` :ref:`RequestBuilding` and :ref:`ResponseBuilding` traits.
+When you ``import spray.client.pipelining._`` you not only get easy access to ``sendReceive`` but also all elements of the :ref:`spray-httpx` :ref:`RequestBuilding` and :ref:`ResponseTransformation` traits.
 Therefore you can easily create requests via something like ``Post("/orders", Order(42))``, which is not only shorter but also provides for automatic marshalling of custom types.